Recovering after Bariatric Surgery

 Activities to Avoid After Weight-Loss Surgery

 You can return to most normal activities within a few months of weight-loss surgery.
-For the first two weeks after surgery, refrain from:
+For the first two weeks of recovering after bariatric surgery, refrain from:

 - Tub bathing (Daily showers are okay, but avoid perfumed soaps.)